We are stuck

 Even with outspoken negative behavior, there is usually a positive intention at the base.

-The aggressive person who immediately starts yelling at partner and children, perhaps out of low self-esteem or own injuries, needs to be respected.
+The aggressive person immediately starts yelling at partner and children.
+This may be due to low self-esteem or their own injuries.
+They still need to be respected.

 The young shoplifter wants to cut a good figure with his friends.